-Set out below are the associates and joint ventures of the group as at 30 June 2014 which, in the opinion of the directors, are material to the group.
+Set out below are the associates and joint ventures of the group as at 30 June 2015 which, in the opinion of the directors, are material to the group.
 The entities listed below have share capital consisting solely of ordinary shares, which are held directly by the group.
 The country of incorporation or registration is also their principal place of business, and the proportion of ownership interest is the same as the proportion of voting rights held.

-% of ow nership Quo ted Carr ying Place of rest Nature of Measurement amo ount Name of entity business 2014 2013 relationship method 2014 2013 2014 2013 Gestion Scancia Inc. Canada 49.99 19.99 Associate 1 Equity N/A N/A 529,414 208,967 Immaterial joint venture (c) 126,886 126,939 Total equity accounted inve stments - - 656,300 335,906
+% of ow nership Quo ted Carr ying Place of inte rest Nature of Measurement ount Name of entity business 2015 2014 relationship method 2015 2014 2015 2014 Gestion Scancia Inc. Canada 49.99 49.99 Associate 1 Equity N/A 2 N/A 2 555,142 529,414 Immaterial joint venture (c) - 126,886 Total equity accounted inve stments - - 555,142 656,300

-Scancia is a manufacturer of chemical x-ray fluxes, used for x-ray fluorescence analysis and is based in Quebec, Canada.
+1Scancia is a manufacturer of chemical x-ray fluxes, used for x-ray fluorescence analysis and is based in Quebec, Canada.
 Its products complement the XRF's existing range and the investment supports the Group's international expansion strategy.
+2Private entity - no quoted price available.